nixsiow/CSA_113/README.md

 5. **References:** What resources did you use to help justify claims that don't arise from your analysis?
 Do you need to cite an article/book/R package for where your data came from?
 All references listed must have been used somewhere in the text.

 6. **Appendix:** Where you put the stuff that's not the main story of the article but might help clarify things such as the iterative process of model fitting, or a review of other studies that deal with the same topic.

-Also attach your R script.
+**Attach your R script**.
 It needs to contain only the code used to generate the analysis you've done.
 Don't include broken code or code for figures that you didn't end up using.

 ### Note
 **Analysis section**